jmcuneo/a4-components-a25/README.md

 ## Your Web Application Title

-your hosting link e.g. http://a4-charlieroberts.glitch.me
+your hosting link : I cannot for the life of me get this to work on render right now

+So heres what you can do.
+Run "node server.js", then

 Include a very brief summary of your project here and what you changed / added to assignment #3.
 Briefly (3–4 sentences) answer the following question: did the new technology improve or hinder the development experience?